 miniature in Canadian forests of the gay court at the Tuilleries, with

-its bewitchment of lace, silk and velvet, powdered wigs and the
+bewitchment of lace, silk and velvet, powdered wigs and the

 exaggerated politeness and exquisite bows of la grande dame and le